How To Paint A Pumpkin On Your Baby's Butt

-If you've ever thought, “I really need to memorialize how adorable my tot’s tushie really is,” I can assure you that the only reasonable solution is to turn your baby's bum into a pumpkin.
-However, you’ll need to know how to paint a pumpkin on your baby's butt safely and hygienically.
-This isn't exactly something they teach you in the hospital.
+If you've ever thought, “I really need to memorialize how adorable my tot’s tushie really is,” I can assure you that the only reasonable solution is to turn your baby's bum into a pumpkin come autumn and Halloween season.
+However, you’ll need to know how to paint a pumpkin on your baby's butt safely and hygienically — because this isn't exactly something they teach you in the hospital.

-In the interest of science, I scoured Pinterest and Instagram for at least an hour (and definitely did not get distracted by recipes for pumpkin bread), in search of the best methods for turning your infant's bottom into a gorgeous gourd.
-Surprisingly, there isn't a lot of information out there on the how of it, beyond using non-toxic tempera paints that dry quickly and won't hurt your baby's delicate tush.
+In the interest of science, I scoured Pinterest and Instagram for at least an hour in search of the best methods for turning your infant's bottom into a gorgeous gourd.
+Surprisingly, there isn't a lot of information out there on the how of it, beyond using non-toxic washable paints (like tempera) that dry quickly and won't hurt your baby's delicate tush.
 You could use a foam brush or traditional synthetic bristles, but you could also use a plain old makeup sponge to stipple your baby's butt dimples orange.
 Just don't forget the stem, which should reside at the top of your child's booty, between cheeks A and B.

 So proceed with caution.
 And if you’re going to carry on with the activity, I cannot stress the need for non-toxic paint hard enough.
-If you're decorating your baby's bare derriere, you must take every reasonable precaution to ensure that no harm will come to one of their most delicate areas.
-Face paint and Halloween makeup are not regulated by the Food and Drug Administration, and therefore not required to undergo the rigorous screening practices that other products like lotions and shampoos must go through to be sold on the market.
+If you're decorating your baby's bare derriere, you must take every reasonable precaution to ensure that no harm will come to one of their most delicate areas and that you’re smart about it (test a small area to see if they have a reaction to the paint first).
 The last thing you want when you're just looking for a cute picture (for that scrapbook that you swear you'll get to just as soon as you can) is to inadvertently harm your child.

-You could also try something other than paint, like maybe sweet potato, carrot, or even pumpkin puree for something that's non-toxic, natural, and the perfect orange.
+You could also try using something other than paint — something natural like blended sweet potatoes or carrots, or even pumpkin puree from a can for something that's non-toxic, natural, and the perfect orange.

-There are a few ways to go at this if you're so inclined to do so: the first is what I like to refer to as the "dip and dab" method.
-Get a paper plate, and paint a thick layer of paint in a vague approximation of a pumpkin.
-Hold your baby as you would if you were also skilled at elimination communication (or you've just watched the videos in morbid fascination), with their knees and legs up and away from their body, so the only thing hitting the paint is their booty.
+There are a few ways to go at this if you're so inclined.
+The first is what I like to refer to as the "dip and dab" method.
+Get a paper plate and paint a thick layer of paint in a vague approximation of a pumpkin.
+Hold your baby as you would if you were also skilled at elimination communication (or you've just watched videos in morbid fascination), with their knees and legs up and away from their body, so the only thing hitting the paint is their booty.
 Then, just paint on the stem in green, and your baby's rump is a perfect pumpkin.
-If you want to memorialize it forever, you can try the tutorial above and use your baby’s butt as a stamp to make a "bumpkin" plate.
+If you want to memorialize it forever, you can try this tutorial and use your baby’s pumpkin butt as a stamp to make a "bumpkin" painting plate.

-If your baby is less squiggly and more willing to let you artfully experiment with their bum a full 18 years before they start painting it for college mooning opportunities, you're in luck.
-For these babies, you can use either a soft bristle brush or disposable foam brush to Picasso a pumpkin on your little dumpling.
-If you're feeling super artsy, might I suggest a Van Gogh style bum pumpkin?
+If your baby is less squiggly, use either a soft bristle brush or disposable foam brush to Picasso a pumpkin on your little dumpling.
+If you're feeling super artsy, might I suggest a Van Gogh-style bum pumpkin?
 Lots of little strokes of different colors of oranges.
-Because hey, if it makes your little one laugh, you might as well go bananas with it, right?
+Hey, if it makes your little one laugh, you might as well go bananas with it, right?